Guidelines for Postdoctoral Appointments

 -

 A postdoctoral appointment requires that the researcher have an advanced degree, Ph.D., M.D. or the equivalent.
 In order to be eligible for a postdoctoral appointment at Rice, international researchers must hold an advanced degree that is equivalent to those provided by U.S. institutions.
-It is the responsibility of the postdoc to provide transcripts that certify that s(he) has received her/his degree, and it is the responsibility of the mentor to make sure that the documentation is satisfactory.
-That document must be included in the trainee's file that is forwarded for action to the Graduate and Postdoctoral Studies Office, care of Kate Cross (MS-13).
+It is the responsibility of the postdoc to provide transcripts that certify that they have received their degree, and it is the responsibility of the mentor to make sure that the documentation is satisfactory.
+That document must be included in the trainee's file that is forwarded for action to the Graduate and Postdoctoral Studies Office.
 No appointment will be made in the absence of such documentation.

 In no case will a postdoctoral appointment be made unless the trainee's thesis has been formally approved by the degree-granting institution.
 This same rule applies to trainees receiving a Ph.D. from Rice University.
 There may be an occasion in which a future postdoctoral appointee is appointed to another position at Rice prior to receiving the Ph.D. or equivalent degree.
 Such an appointment should follow normal procedures for filling the position.